SophieBosio/sophiebosio.github.io/content/education.md

 [University of Bologna](https://www.unibo.it/it), Italy.
 The relevant courses from my exchange are appended to the list.

 <details>
-<summary>Courses in Cognitive Science at UiB</summary>
+<summary>Courses in Cognitive Science at UiB in Order</summary>
 <div class="details">

--   [KOGVIT101](https://www.uib.no/emne/KOGVIT101) - Introduction to the Cognitive Sciences
+-   [KOGVIT101](https://www.uib.no/emne/KOGVIT101) - Introduction to Cognitive Science
 -   [INF100](https://www.uib.no/en/course/INF101) - Introduction to Programming (Python)
 -   [EXFAC00SK](https://www.uib.no/en/course/EXFAC00SK) - Basic Linguistics
--   [DASPSTAT](https://www.uib.no/en/course/DASPSTAT) - Statistics for the Cognitive Sciences
+-   [DASPSTAT](https://www.uib.no/en/course/DASPSTAT) - Statistics for Cognitive Science
 -   [LOG110](https://www.uib.no/en/course/LOG110) - Introduction to Formal Logic
 -   [LOG111](https://www.uib.no/en/course/LOG111) - Deduction and Meta-Logic
 -   [INF101](https://www.uib.no/en/course/INF101) - Object-Oriented Programming (Java)